1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 2. Music which could only have ever been made electronically, and is centered around the specific idiosyncracies of electronic sound generation and the organizational avenues opened thereby.

 (Please note that these definitions, salient as they are, are not evaluative of the music categorized into either one: there’s plenty of beauty and plenty of garbage in both categories, and I don’t make these divisions to pass judgement on the methods or results of either camp.
-Do what thou wilt, verily, but it’s still worth considering how things align themselves).
+Make what you want and don’t take any shit about it, but it’s still worth considering how things align themselves).

 So anyway, now that we’ve established these two big bins into which we can chuck most of the stuff that gets called “electronic music”, we can start trying to figure out if either one of them is really still worth its salt as we approach the third decade of the 21st century.